pitzcarraldo/redux-provider-middleware/README.md

 * `name`: A name of the provider.
 You can call provided object by this name in actions.
 * `$get({dispatch, getState})`: A method that provides something.
 This can return anything you want.
 Variables, new instance, utility functions, singleton object...etc. `$get` will received object contains `dispatch` and `getState` like `redux-thunk`.
 It would help you when you need something related with redux state.
 * :warning: Caution: `$get` would called only one time when initializing providers.
-So if you want to get new instance from provider, you can retrun function from provider.
+So if you want to get new instance from provider, you can retrun function that returns new instance from provider.

 ### `providedThunk(providers: object)`